pfsense/docs/source/interfaces/interface-groups.rst

 an interface is removed from a group, rules for that group no longer apply.

-Interface groups can be managed from the list view at **Interfaces > (assign)**, on the **Interface Groups** tab.
+In pfSense® software, interface groups can be managed from the list view at **Interfaces > (assign)**, on the **Interface Groups** tab.